microsoft/PowerApps-TestEngine/samples/mcp/README.md

 # Test Engine MCP Server Sample

+> **PREVIEW NOTICE**: This feature is in preview.
+Preview features aren't meant for production use and may have restricted functionality.
+These features are available before an official release so that customers can get early access and provide feedback.

 This sample explains how to set up and configure Visual Studio Code to integrate with the Test Engine Model Context Protocol (MCP) provider using stdio interface using a NodeJS proxy.

 ## What You Need